 Leadership is responsibility and influence.
 A good leader is effective in relationships and efficient with their time and resources, and consistently reviews and renews themselves.
 A leaders' most important qualities are wisdom, integrity, courage, and compassion.
 A leaders' most important skills are self-discipline, communication, values-based decision-making, and relationship building.

 This page includes, leadership development...

-There are four categories of leadership, formal, informal, parental, and self-leadership.
+There are four categories of leadership, self, parental, informal, and formal.

 Parental leadership is when a person has given themself authority over, and responsibility for, a child they either brought into the world or adopted.
-The adult that child turns into is largely impacted by the parent's words, emotions, and actions.
-This is often the most challenging leadership position because people put themselves in this position before they are ready for it, or before they have developed their personal foundation, fulfillment, and achievement, or self-leadership.
+This is often the most challenging leadership position because people put themselves in this position before they are ready for it, know it is never too late to improve.
+Parents mostly set their kid's self-leadership foundation.